ebony72/Mahjong/readme.txt

 """

-To generate a batch of games, run xzgame_generator.py To play a batch of games, run xzgame-all_in_1.py, where you need
+To generate a batch of games, run xzgame_generator.py To play a batch of games, run xzgame-all_in_1.py, where you need select
-    - select your strategies A & B
-    - select game type: 2vs2 or 1vs3
     - save result or not?
-    - select game batch: file_name
+    - game batch: file_name
     - n_GAME: how many games you want to play
     - changshu: starting from which game?

 Reorganised on 21.07.21:
--- strategy/ lists several candidate strategies: strategy_21p_7attr is
-       the best basic one; strategyz0614 is an advanced one -- dfncy/ lists several candidate dfncy calculators, the current one is block_dfncy_7attr.py
--- utils/ contains all utilities we need
+-- strategy is the best basic one; a more advanced one was also developed but not included here -- dfncy/ the current dfncy calculator is block_dfncy.py, see Ref.
+[1] -- utils/ contains all utilities we need

 _________________________________